rebelliard/rebelliard.github.io/src/pages/blog/2016-07-15-react-driven-by-facebook-principle-concerns/index.md

 As George Orwell famously wrote on [“Animal Farm”](https://www.amazon.com/Animal-Farm-Anniversary-George-Orwell/dp/0451526341/):

-> "All animals are equal but some animals are more equal than others".
+> All animals are equal but some animals are more equal than others.